New Wave – The Other Cyprus: EU reform

 The movement supports the idea of a federal united Europe with a Senate representing the interests of the regions and a European government, with a prime minister elected by the European Parliament.
 To this end, a common European constitution should be adopted, with human rights, freedom, democracy and equality at its core.
 Europe is to share a common foreign policy and European army, in addition to a common market and economy.

 Administrative reform

 The movement calls for a reform of local government, aiming to reduce the number of municipalities in Cyprus to 6.
 In this way, the recommendations of the EU are to be implemented and the costs of maintaining the large number of local authorities, each with its own personnel, equipment and buildings, are to be significantly reduced.
 At the same time, this should also reduce bureaucracy and allow for lower taxes.
 Public administration and state structures should also be modernised and decisions made more transparent by supporting e-government.

-Corona Pandemic
+COVID Pandemic

-The movement proposes to provide government assistance to artists, cultural workers, laborers, and entrepreneurs who are active in all areas of culture and who have suffered particularly from loss of income due to restrictive measures during the Corona Pandemic.
+The movement proposes to provide government assistance to artists, cultural workers, laborers, and entrepreneurs who are active in all areas of culture and who have suffered particularly from loss of income due to restrictive measures during the COVID Pandemic.